School of Journalism and Mass Communication

 - Cope and thrive in the workplace.

-The Drake University School of Journalism and Mass Communication awards the Bachelor of Arts in Journalism and Mass Communication.
+The Drake University School of Journalism and Mass Communication awards the Bachelor of Arts in Journalism and Mass Communication degree.
 The school is accredited by the Accrediting Council on Education in Journalism and Mass Communications.
 In all its programs, the school is committed to a philosophy of professional education that emphasizes liberal arts studies.

 College Vision Statement